pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/HowTranslationsAreHandledByTheSystem/Index.rst

   backend.

-- **Translation of llXML files:** On a local system this is handled by the extension “llxmltranslate”.
-Unless the llXML files contains inline translation or a specific reference to an external file, the “llxmltranslate” tool will write the translation to a corresponding filename in “typo3conf/l10n/[language key]/[extension key]” (recommended).
+- **Translation of llXML files:** On a local system this is handled by the extension "llxmltranslate".
+Unless the llXML files contains inline translation or a specific reference to an external file, the "llxmltranslate" tool will write the translation to a corresponding filename in "typo3conf/l10n/[language key]/[extension key]" (recommended).

 - **Language packs:** Due to the large amount of languages for TYPO3 (more than 40) all llXML files in the core and extensions should contain  *only* the default english labels.
-If no entry is found in the main file for translations, automatically a translation is looked for in “typo3conf/l10n/[language key]/[extension key]”.
-The directory “typo3conf/l10n/[language key]/” is called the “language pack”.
+If no entry is found in the main file for translations, automatically a translation is looked for in "typo3conf/l10n/[language key]/[extension key]".
+The directory "typo3conf/l10n/[language key]/" is called the "language pack".

 For more detailed information about Frontend localization in TYPO3, please refer to the document "Frontend Localization Guide"